mazk0/pe-backup/README.md

 # pe-backup
-Tool for backing up Json for http response.
+CLI tool for backing up Json from http response.